rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - `device`: a device, such as appliances, computers, or network elements
 - `application`: a software application

+### relatedTo

+Type: `String[Relation]` (optional).

+Relates the object to other JSCard objects.
+This is represented as a map of the URI (or single text value) of the related objects to a possibly empty set of relation types.
+The Relation object has the following properties:

+- relation: `String[Boolean]` (optional, default: empty Object) Describes how the linked object is related to the linking object.
+The relation is defined as a set of relation types.
+If empty, the relationship between the two objects is unspecified.
+  Keys in the set MUST be one of the RELATED property [@RFC6350] type parameter values, or an IANA-registered value, or a vendor-specific value.
+  The value for each key in the set MUST be true.

+Note, the Relation object only has one property; it is specified as an object with a single property to allow for extension in the future.

 ## Name and Organization properties

 ### name